 He also points out that since the elliptical is lower impact than running or walking, you may see fewer gains in leg strength due to less stress being placed on the legs.

-Because of this lower impact, Dr. Martinez says you may also see less improvement in bone density compared to running or weight lifting.
-This is due to the fact that higher loads or impact tend to increase and improve bone density of the lower body.
+Because of this lower impact, Dr. Martinez says you may also see less improvement in bone density compared with running or weightlifting.
+This is because higher loads or impact tend to increase bone density in the lower body.

-While this low-impact trainer is a great choice for most fitness levels, it’s important to also include other exercises in your routine if you’re looking to strengthen your legs and build bone density.
-This is especially important for runners and competitive athletes.
+While this low impact piece of equipment is a great choice for most fitness levels, it’s important to include other exercises in your routine if you’re looking to strengthen your legs and build bone density.
+There’s not a perfect workout to accomplish every goal.